How to Grow, Care and Propagate Desert Cactus

 Watering

-Water Desert Cactus liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Desert Cactus liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Lessen watering during the cold season to maintain the soil barely moist but do not let it dry out completely.
+Lessen watering during the cold season to maintain the soil barely moist but do not let it dry out completely to avoid wilting and drooping.

 Temperature and Humidity

 Average warmth between 16-280C during the growing season is ideal for these Cactus.
-Keep it away from cold drafts to avoid sudden drops in temperature which can cause reduced growth.
+Keep it away from cold drafts to avoid sudden drops in temperature which can cause reduced growth and eventual death of the plant.

-Average room humidity is ideal for Desert Cactus.
+Average room humidity of 50-55% is ideal for Desert Cactus.
 They have no need for high humidity but they require good air circulation to prevent fungal diseases infestations.

 Fertilizer